exercism/elm/concepts/strings/introduction.md

 ## Characters

-The `Char` type represents a single unicode character with single quotes e.g. 'a'.
+The `Char` type represents a single unicode character with single quotes e.g. `'a'`.
 The `Char` module provides predicate functions (`Char -> Bool`) to test qualities of a character: `isUpper`, `isLower`, `isAlpha`, and `isAlphaNum`
 The module also provides functions to convert a character `toUpper`, `toLower`, `toLocaleUpper`, `toLocaleLower`, as well as to/from their numerical unicode value (`Int`) with `toCode` and `fromCode`.